 At 07:11 – 6 dic 2017 the Center has released the following tweet: The Getty Center is closed to the public today.
 The fire is northeast of the Getty Center and east of the San Diego Freeway.
 Air filtration systems are protecting the galleries from smoke.
 We continue to monitor the situation and will issue updates as we have them.

-The Getty’s vice president of communications, has explained that “the safest place for the art is right here at the Getty”.
+The Getty’s vice president of communications has explained that “the safest place for the art is right here at the Getty”.

-- smoke detection and sprinklers;
+- the use of smoke detection systems and sprinklers;

 Smoke, hot air and toxic gases produced by a forest or vegetation fire con be led by winds inside containing vulnerable historic or cultural artefacts and damage them inside a building, the same way smoke and combustion products can do it when produced by an internal fire.
 Thus, the fire has highlighted the frequently forgotten need of assessing also the risk of external fire in assessing museum and Cultural Heritage safety.

 The case of the Getty Museum shows how the fire safety of museums in some specific cases requires also the evaluation of the evacuation of people, the internal spread of fire and the spread of vegetation fire.